106 Law Schools that accept low LSAT scores | Spynaija

 Yes, there are a number of law schools that accept applicants with low LSAT scores.
 Law schools typically use LSAT scores as one of several factors in determining whether to admit an applicant.
 Factors like undergraduate GPA, work experience, and personal statements may also be taken into account.
 So even if you don’t score as high as you would like on the LSAT, you may still have a chance of getting accepted to certain law schools if you have other strengths as a candidate.

-READ ALSO: Best West Coast Law Schools in 2023
+READ ALSO: Easiest Law Schools to Get Into in California 2024[UPDATED]

 Also, you might want to consider taking pre-law classes at a college or university, which in many cases might help you raise your LSAT scores and increase your chances of being admitted to a higher-ranked law school.